 Jules Bowman is a Twin Cities artist with a passion for collaborative work that inspires.
 Her work employs a quirky and abstract quality to expose both the joy and truth behind each of her subjects.
 Recognized for her interdisciplinary talent and playful use of color, Jules is regularly commissioned to create abstract portraiture and large-scale murals.

 Christopheraaron is a well-established artist in the Minneapolis community.
 He is currently working with the John Biggers Seed Project (a City of Minneapolis Public Works project).
-Deanes has displayed works with Obsidian Arts, UROC (The U of M Urban Research and Outreach Center), and other public works throughout the
+Deanes has displayed works with Obsidian Arts, UROC (The University of Minnesota Urban Research and Outreach Center), and other public works throughout the Twin Cities.